London Fashion Week begins with tributes to Queen Elizabeth

 "And we think it is important to empower woman with a lot colours flowers, attitude, energy."

-Turkish designer Bora Aksu also held a minute's silence ahead of his show, where he presented his usual array of frilly feminine dresses, as well as military-style jackets and hats.

-(Reporting by Sarah Mills; Additional reporting by Marie-Louise Gumuchian and Isaine Blatry; Writing by Marie-Louise Gumuchian; Editing by Frank Jack Daniel)
+(Reporting by Sarah Mills; Additional reporting by Marie-Louise Gumuchian; Writing by Marie-Louise Gumuchian; Editing by Frank Jack Daniel)

 ((Marie-Louise.Gumuchian@thomsonreuters.com;))